Dynamical signatures of superfluidity and shear rigidity in different phases of a dipolar Bose-Einstein condensate: Dynamics under the influence of sudden angular deviation of polarization direction

-where $\sigma=\{x,y\}$, $n(x)=\int\int \dd{y} \dd{z} \abs{\psi(x,y,z)}^2$ ($n(y)=\int\int \dd{x} \dd{z} \abs{\psi(x,y,z)}^2$) and the notation $\expval{\cdot}$ denotes the spatial average, defined as $\expval{ f(\sigma)} = 1/2L \int_{-L}^{L} f(\sigma)\, d\sigma$.
-The length $2L$ should be chosen such that it spans at least the first two side minima surrounding the central droplet in SS and droplet (SD/MD) phases but not exceeding the size of the condensate in the SF and SS phases \cite{scheiermann_Catalyzation_2023, mukherjee_Supersolid_2023}.
-Therefore, we consider in our calculation $L=4.5 \mu\rm{m}$.
-The overall superfluid fraction in the $x$-$y$ plane is determined by taking an average of the superfluid fraction along the $x$ and $y$-directions.
-We find for a static magnetic field along the $z$-axis the result $f_s^x=f_s^y=f_s$.
+where $\Theta_{\rm{rig}}=m\langle x^2+z^2\rangle$ is the classical rigid body value of the moment of inertia about the $y$-axis, $\Theta_{\rm{SF}}=\beta^2\Theta_{\rm{rig}}$ is the moment of inertia corresponding to that of a superfluid and $\beta=\langle x^2-z^2\rangle/\langle x^2+z^2\rangle$ is a geometrical factor quantifying the degree of deformation of the condensate.
 The SF and droplet states correspond to a superfluid fraction of $f_s\approx 1$ and $f_s\approx 0$, respectively, while the SS state exhibits an intermediate value between $0 < f_s<1$.
-Using the ground state solution in the presence of a static magnetic field along the axial direction, we evaluate Eqs.~\eqref{m_1} and \eqref{m_-1} to determine the values of $m_{1}$ and $m_{-1}$ and subsequently use the same in Eq.~\eqref{omega_sc} to obtain the upper bound of the scissors mode frequency set by the sum rule and take it as an estimate \emph{i.e.} $\Omega_{\mathrm{sc}} \approx \omega_{\mathrm{sc}}$.
-We find that in the small angular deviation limit ($\Delta\theta=2^{\circ}$) and for the case of SF and SD, where the scissors mode excitation is peaked at a single frequency, this sum rule estimate matches well with the $\Omega_{\mathrm{sc}}$ extracted from the real-time simulation of the eGPE [Eq.~\eqref{egpe}] as shown in Fig.~\ref{fig:1} (e) by the green circular markers.
+Using the ground state solution in the presence of a static magnetic field along the axial direction, we determine the values of $m_{1}$ and $m_{-1}$ and subsequently use the same in Eq.~\eqref{omega_sc} to obtain the upper bound of the scissors mode frequency set by the sum rule and take it as an estimate \emph{i.e.} $\Omega_{\mathrm{sc}} \approx \omega_{\mathrm{sc}}$.
+We find that in the small angular deviation limit ($\Delta\theta=2^{\circ}$) and for the case of SF and SD, where the scissors mode excitation is peaked at a single frequency, this sum rule estimate matches well with the $\Omega_{\mathrm{sc}}$ extracted from the real-time simulation of the eGPE [Eq.~\eqref{egpe}] as shown in Fig.~\ref{fig:1} (e) by the teal circular markers.
 In the case of the SS and MD states, due to the excitation of multiple frequency peaks\footnote{In Fig.~\ref{fig:1}(e), we present only the prominent frequency peaks (brown star-shaped markers).
 In the MD states, we observe that, in addition to the prominent high-frequency scissors-mode peak, several low-frequency excitations with very small amplitudes are also present, even for a very small angular deviation of $\Delta\theta=2^{\circ}$.
 However, these minor peaks are not displayed in Fig.~\ref{fig:1}(e) for clarity.
 The sum-rule estimate (cyan colored markers) provides an upper bound for the lowest-frequency mode.}, $\omega_{\mathrm{sc}}$ from Eq.~\eqref{omega_sc} does not agree with the different frequencies extracted from the numerical simulation of eGPE, but nonetheless provides the upper bound for the lowest frequency scissors mode excitation.
+Most importantly, we find that although $m_{-1}$ increases with decreasing $f_s$ (or $a_s$, see Eq. \eqref{m_-1}), the increase in $m_1$ is more significant due to the increasing dipolar anisotropy.
+As a result, the scissors-mode frequency increases as the system transitions from the SF to the droplet phase (SD/MD).
+This growth in the scissors mode frequency contrasts with earlier works \cite{roccuzzo_Rotating_2020, tanzi_Evidence_2021}, where the scissors mode was excited by a sudden rotation of the trap about the polarization axis.
+In that scenario, $m_1$ is solely governed by the trap anisotropy and remains fixed for a given trapping configuration.
+On the other hand, $m_{-1}$ increases as $f_s$ (or $a_s$) decreases, which leads to a reduction of the scissors-mode frequency.